 Holiday Inn Palmdale, 38630 5th St. West in Palmdale (Palmdale Blvd. exit off the 14 freeway), (661) 947-8055.
 When you make your reservation let them know you’re with Planet Ultra to get the $109 rate.
 Discounted rate expires May 1st.
 The Holiday Inn is nice and clean and the staff is very friendly.
 They have a heated swimming pool, hot tub, work-out room, on-site restaurant open until 10:00pm for dinner, wireless access and coffee maker in your room.
 Yes, there are surrounding hotels which are less expensive – but most of them are total dives.

 Twilight begins 5:13; Twilight ends 20:27.
 Sunrise is 5:42; Sunset is 19:58.

 If there is any chance that you’ll be out past sunset, you MUST have both a headlight and a taillight attached to your bicycle, and you MUST wear a reflective ankle band on both legs.
-Please do not under estimate the time you will need to complete this event.
-Come prepared with a very good light and backup bulbs and batteries, plus at least one non-blinking taillight and lots of reflective gear.
+Please do not under-estimate the time you’ll need to complete this event.
+Come prepared with a very good light and batteries, plus at least one non-blinking taillight and lots of reflective gear.
 We repeat: BRING LIGHTS.
 You may drop them at rider check-in and pick them up at the Lebec checkpoint at mile 150.
 Please carry you lights if you believe you might not make it to Lebec before dark.

-Route sheets are available in excel format to registered riders if requested via email between two weeks and five days before the event.
-We cannot guarantee that advance route sheets will be 100% accurate.
+Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 5 days before the event.
+We can’t guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

 You may also download a map and GPS file from RideWithGPS.com.
 Please note that advance route sheets and gps files are provided as a courtesy and you use them at your own risk.
-Planet Ultra does not guarantee accuracy.
+Planet Ultra doesn’t guarantee accuracy.
 Please further note the following very important caveats:

 The Heartbreak Double Century has about 15,500′ of elevation gain.
 This spectacular course showcases some of the most quiet, beautiful, dramatic, and unknown regions of California.
 There is essentially no traffic and the route explores an area that most of the participants will never otherwise visit.
 There is less than one “junk mile” on the entire course.
 Veteran riders can attest to all of this, while rookies will take away that sentiment after completing this challenging and rewarding cycling adventure.

 The early morning air in the high desert can be cold, but as you leave Palmdale and enter the Angeles National Forest, you’ll warm up quickly.
 The first section of the course to Three Points is fast with a few humps and a few good descents.
 En route you will pass the towns of Lake Hughes and Elizabeth Lake while most are still sleeping.
 Leaving Three Points, you’ll climb some more while cutting over to Highway 138 on Pine Canyon Rd and Ridge Route.
 The wind here generally blows from the west, and it’s not uncommon to have a headwind on the way to Gorman and Lebec.
 Your first checkpoint is at mile 50 at the Heartbreak Hunded start in Lebec.

-After Gorman, a short quick climb to Tejon Pass gives way to a short descent into Frazier Park.
-As you make the left turn at the Flying J, think back to the climbing you have already done this morning, then look up the road as the climbing begins in earnest.

-The next 30 miles are mostly uphill, though there are some very nice descents along the way.
+The next 20 miles are mostly uphill, though there are some very nice descents along the way.
 As you climb toward the summit of Mt.
 Pinos, take time to look around; the scenery here is truly beautiful, as the high desert gives way to alpine forests and gently sloping mountain meadows.
 Look to your left at Lake of the Woods and see the road you will be descending later in the afternoon, then look ahead at the road that will take you higher into the mountains.
 Deep in the mountains you will Apache Saddle, your next checkpoint.
 As you refill and refuel, contemplate the fact that you have already accumulated about half of the 15,500′ of climbing that you’ll conquer this day.

-After reaching Apache Saddle, prepare yourself for one of the most rewarding stretches of road in all of Southern California.
+Leaving Apache Saddle, prepare yourself for one of the most rewarding stretches of road in all of Southern California.
 You will primarily descend for 20 miles along the ridgeline that divides the Lockwood Valley on your left from the huge Central Valley on your right.
 Look around for wildlife as you ride through the Los Padres National Forest and the Bitter Creek National Wildlife Refuge.
 The descent continues at Highway 166.
 A left here and another onto Highway 33, and then you’ll be a few miles from checkpoint three at “Santa Barbara Pistachio Company” in “downtown” Ventucopa.

 Leaving Ventucopa, you will follow the beautiful Cuyama Valley and Cuyama River to a left turn at Lockwood Valley Road.
 Rookie or veteran, you are in for a treat.
 As you enter Lockwood Valley you will encounter a gradual climb that just keeps getting steeper.
 As you reach the infamous Heartbreak Hill in the hot afternoon sun you will learn why it got that name.
-There are no toilet facilities at checkpoint five at Heartbreak, however there are lots of big bushes that the native Brown Bears have fertilized for centuries.
+Checkpoint four is just beyond the “heartbreak” summit.